zlogic/mendix-docs/content/en/docs/howto/extensibility/howto-datastorage-api.md

 The following example illustrates how you can use the OQL APIs for reporting purposes.
 OQL is the general-purpose Mendix query language, very much resembling SQL.
 The biggest differences between OQL and SQL are:

 * OQL is expressed in entity and attribute names instead of table names and column names.
-This makes it easier to use, as you do not have to know the technical data model as stored in the database
+This makes it easier to use, as you do not have to know the technical details of the data model as stored in the database
 * OQL is database vendor independent, so you can run the same OQL statement on all databases supported by Mendix

 The following non-persistable entity shows what data you are interested in for your report: